testcontainers/testcontainers-rs/RELEASING.md

 ## Images

-Versioning the image crates can be quite tricky and the consequences are not super obvious.
+Versioning the image crates can be quite tricky and the consequences are not obvious.
 When releasing a new version of an image crate, two aspects should be considered when choosing the next version:

 - Compatibility of the Rust API